syncfusion-content/maui-docs/MAUI/Autocomplete/Getting-Started.md

 ## Text

-The [Text]() property used to gets the user-submitted text in the [SfAutoComplete](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html).
+The [Text]() property is used to get the user-submitted text in the [SfAutoComplete](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfAutocomplete.html).
 The default value of the `Text` property is `string.Empty`.

 N> [Text]() property is Read only.